phayes/rsa-fdh/README.md

 RSA-FDH
 =======

-Implements an RSA-FDH signature scheme that supports blind signing.
+A rutt implementation of an RSA-FDH signature scheme that supports blind signatures.

+RSA-FDH is a is provably secure blind-signing signature scheme that uses RSA and a Full Domain Hash.

 ### Caveats